technofocus-pte/agntcAIaccdepth/Day 2/Day-2-Azure-AI-Agents/lab-1.md

 ## Task 2: Deploying an LLM and embedding models

-In this task, you will deploy a large language model (LLM) and an embedding model within your Azure AI Foundry project.
+In this task, you will deploy a large language model (LLM) and an embedding model within your Microsoft Foundry project.
 These models will be used for AI-driven applications and vector-based search capabilities in upcoming labs.

 1. In your **AI Foundry project**, navigate to the **My assets (1)** section, then select **Models + endpoints (2)**.
 Click **Deploy model (3)**, and choose **Deploy base model (4)** to proceed.